 Join the Science Olympiad Team!

 The Science Olympiad is coming back to Tritt!
 Third - Fifth grade students can apply to Tritt's Science Olympiad Team.
-Students in this club will specialize in events like Bridge Building, Crime Busters, Egg Drop, Paper Rockets & more - leading to an All-County competition on March 16th and State event on May 4th.
-For more information and to apply, please use this LINK by December 13th!
+Students in this club will specialize in events like Bridge Building, Crime Busters, Egg Drop, Paper Rockets & more - leading to an All-County competition in mid-March and State event in early May.
+Practice will be on Wednesdays, from 2:15-3:30, November - March.
+For more information and to apply, please use this LINK by October 30th (opens in September)!

 Robotics Boot Camp